shinypb/FullScreenDetector/README.md

 Determine whether a full-screen application is currently active, and get notifications when switching between full screen apps and regular Spaces.

-This little library is the result of much banging of foreheads and gnashing of teeth -- OS X does not expose this information in a particularly obvious way.
+This little library is the result of much banging of foreheads and gnashing of teeth &mdash; OS X does not expose this information in a particularly obvious way.

 Usage
 =====